d4n1elliu/Bubble-Pop/README.md

 - Game Loop: The screen refreshes every second, replacing unpopped bubbles with a new set of random colors and positions.

 ## ⚙️ Features
-- Customizable Settings: Players can adjust the game duration (default 60s) and the maximum number of bubbles displayed simultaneously (default 15).
+- Customizable Settings: Players can adjust the game duration (60 seconds) default and the maximum number of bubbles displayed simultaneously (15 seconds).
 - Persistent Leaderboard: Player names and high scores are saved locally and displayed on a scoreboard at the end of each game.
 - Adaptive Design: Functional across different iOS devices (iPhone/iPad) and screen orientations.